Help us look after precious Royal Albatross chicks you love and help them thrive. Keep Royal Albatross Centre open; Support wildlife care

 Please donate and assist Otago Peninsula Trust, NZ's First Private Charitable Trust established in 1967, with it's projects to protect wildlife and heritage assets and share them with locals and their visitors.

 Otago Peninsula Trust's mission is to 'Preserve and Enhance Otago Peninsula'.
-The trust is a guardian and careful custodian of Otago Peninsula wildlife and heritage assets which it manages to benefit the wider environment and community.
-The Trust operates the Royal Albatross Centre, Glenfalloch Woodland Garden, and has joint ventures with Blue Penguins Pukekura and Fletcher House.
-The trust works to provide education programmes for the next generation of environmental caretakers.
+A guardian and careful custodian of wildlife and heritage to benefit the wider environment and community.